14 Physician Liaison Marketing Mistakes Doctors Should Avoid

 Developing and running a successful physician liaison marketing program is not a small endeavor for a practice.
 It requires training, organization, consistency, tracking and physician involvement but if done right can be the most effective way to grow a practice over time.
 Pay attention to the things in this list to avoid costly mistakes, wasted time and potential setbacks that could render your program much less productive.

-If you are struggling with identifying the right person to handle the physician liaison responsibilities, need help with the training process or find your program is lacking effectiveness check out our resources on comprehensive physician liaison webinars and masterclasses and consulting programs.
+If you are struggling to handle the physician liaison responsibilities or need help with the training process we have an online physician liaison training and certification program, Physician Liaison University™.